 Being Grown in Britain certified supports British woodlands, British wood products and the £4.1bn industry that turns trees into tables, towers and toys.

 Who else is involved?

-Grown in Britain licence holders exist at every stage of supply chain – right from the original woodland owner.
-Our Grown in Britain retailers sit at the end of the supply chain, working with the public to showcase the incredible breadth of products made using home grown British timber.
+Grown in Britain certificate holders exist at every stage of supply chain – right from the original woodland owner.
 Major highstreet brands including B&Q, Travis Perkins, and Heal’s are already involved in bringing new home-grown products to the market.